 https://www.nl.tzembassy.go.tz for more information.

-1 Euro is approx. in Tanzania Shillings (TSH), 2200 Tsh. and 1 USD dollar is approx. 1600 Tsh.
-Best to have a bank card that can be used worldwide and to set it for use outside country or outside the European Union.
-By that you should be able to get cash money at an Automatic Transfer Machine (ATM) in Tanzania.
+1 Euro is approx. In Tanzania Shillings (TSH), 2200 Tsh. and 1 USD dollar is approx. 1600 Tsh.
+It is best to have a bank card used worldwide and set it for use outside the country or the European Union.
+By that, you should be able to get cash at an Automatic Transfer Machine (ATM) in Tanzania.

 Please contact us today!